Best Hardside Luggage – Top Choices In 2020!

 This Ricardo Beverly Hills large hardside suitcase appears to be of the same excellent quality as they have made themselves known for.
 The shell is made from MAKROLON® by Covestro, a durable polycarbonate material.
 Corners are extra reinforced with bumper guards.

-There is also an internal invisible structure to enhance resiliance while keeping the weight down.
+There is also an invisible internal structure to enhance resilience while keeping the weight down.

-The multi-stage trolley handle stops in the hight that is best for you, and is said to be ergonomically designed.
-To be honest, to us it seems to be a straight round handle... covered with vegan leather though so probably comfortable to hold on to!
+The multi-stage trolley handle stops in the height that is best for you and is said to be ergonomically designed.
+To be honest, to us, it seems to be a straight round handle... covered with vegan leather though so probably comfortable to hold on to!

 The lock is an integrated TSA-approved 3-digit combination kind.

-The spinner wheels are double and the wide base makes it possible to attach another bag to the telescopic handle and still maintain balance in the bag.
-Told by a reviewer!
+The spinner wheels are double, and the wide base makes it possible to attach another bag to the telescopic handle and still maintain balance in the bag.

-We believe this to be a high quality piece of luggage.
+We believe this to be a high-quality piece of luggage.
 The manufacturer obviously has a lot of confidence in their product, given the quality guarantee for the first year.
-Go buy if you think it's for you and like the design!

 Briggs & Riley Sympatico Expandable CX 30" Spinner